bindalraghav/covid-19-kaggle/README.md

 # covid-19-kaggle

-Disclaimer: These scripts doesn't provide any authentic data and must not to be used for any medical diagnosis purpose.
+Disclaimer: The sole pupose of this work is only educational.
+These scripts doesn't provide any authentic data and must not to be used for any medical diagnosis purpose.

-# Coronavirus disease (COVID-19) Pandemic
+# Coronavirus disease (COVID-19) Pandemic Trend Anaylsis

 ## Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.